-Class instances – you can have multiple instances of a given class, such as the processes on a system.
+Class instances – You can have multiple instances of a given class, such as the processes on a system.
 A class instance can have properties, methods, events, and more.
-A Property is some attribute of a class instance.
+A property is some attribute of a class instance.
 For example, the StartTime property on a process object holds the process's start time.
 A method is some action that .NET can take on a given instance.
-A process instance, for example, has a Kill() method which immediately terminates the process (and does NOT ask you if you are sure!).
+A process instance, for example, has a Kill() method that immediately terminates the process (and does NOT ask you if you are sure!).

-Static properties and methods Many classes have static properties and methods.
+Static properties and methods – Many classes have static properties and methods.
 Static properties relate to the class as opposed to a class instance.
 The System.Int32 class has a static property, MaxValue, that holds a value of the largest value that you can carry in a 32-bit integer instance.
 The System.IO.FileInfo class has a static method new() that enables you to create a new file.

 In the chapter, you examine .NET assemblies, classes, and methods.